Lunaware/optipost/README.md

 # Optipost
-Optipost is a wrapper for Express.js that allows you to seamlessly communicate with a Web API in Javascript and Typescript.
+Optipost is a wrapper for Express.js that allows you to seamlessly communicate ROBLOX projects with a Web API in Javascript and Typescript.

+### Features
+\- Requests that do not have the User-Agent `Roblox/WinInet` will be ignored.
+\- In future, this will be paired with a LUA package for you to import into your projects.

 ```ts
 /**